 So when you’re planning your trip to Amsterdam, be sure to include Amsterdamse Waterleidingduinen on your itinerary.

-See Related: Best Things to do in Leiden, Netherlands
+See Related: Things to Do in Leiden, Netherlands

 10. Grab lunch with a view at Buitenplaats Plantage